Getting into Oxford or Cambridge

-All students applying to Oxford or Cambridge are put on a full programme of personal support throughout the process.
-They are assigned a personal tutor – a subject expert who monitors a personalised programme of study to stretch the student beyond the demands of A levels.
+Students are assigned a personal tutor – a subject expert who monitors a personalised programme of study to stretch the student beyond the demands of A levels.
 Students attend individual and small-group sessions, designed to model the Oxbridge tutorial system and, later on, are given extensive formal mock interview practice.
 We also provide opportunities to attend Open Days locally in Oxford and help students arrange individual visits to Cambridge Open Days.
+We even have a conference in the summer term to bring together all these groups and provide a superb event for applicants.